jrochkind/attr_json/README.md

   clear what you're asking for.
 Full query language support for something similar to what mongodb does is probably quite possible to translate to postgres jsonb, but a bunch of work to write, and confusing how indexes apply.
+(You can always use a before_safe to denormalize/renormalize copy your data into ordinary AR columns/associations though.)

 * We could/should probably support `jsonb_order` clauses, even
   accross key paths, like jsonb_accessor.